luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 My first test was to kill shard number 3. ioredis did not do very well and was stopping due to ReplyError exceptions with the `MOVED` message.
 I don't know why, but ioredis was not following the redirection and just throwing.

-Anyway, these are the results with 300k items/sec being written by 8 producers, no readers:
+Anyway, these are the results running 2 shards with 300k items/sec being written by 8 producers, no readers:

 ```
 shard | master CPU | replica CPU